ppeble/emissary-ingress.dev/content/en/docs/3.8/about/emissary-eol.md

+---
-# $productName$ End of Life Policy
+title: Emissary-ingress End of Life Policy
+---

-This document describes the End of Life policy and maintenance windows for Ambassador Edge Stack, and to the open source project Emissary Ingress.
+This document describes the End of Life policy and maintenance windows for the open source project Emissary-ingress.

 ## Supported Versions

-Ambassador Edge Stack and Emissary-ingress versions are expressed as **x.y.z**, where **x** is the major version, **y** is the minor version, and **z** is the patch version, following [Semantic Versioning](https://semver.org/) terminology.
+Emissary-ingress versions are expressed as **x.y.z**, where **x** is the major version, **y** is the minor version, and **z** is the patch version, following [Semantic Versioning](https://semver.org/) terminology.

 **X-series (Major Versions)**